“There are some people who are drunk on books: the bibliobibuli …”

 - Outsmarting the Smart Money by Larry Cunningham, named by Barron’s as one of the best twenty-five books of 2002

 - The Master Swing Trader, a million-dollar bestseller in the finance and investing category

 - Loyalty.com by Frederick Newell, named one of the best books of 2000 by getAbstract

 agent … editor … writer … publishing pro

 Kelli has spent more than twenty years writing manuscripts and working with books, magazines, and white papers.
 She has covered high school sports, village boards, breaking news, business issues, and various aspects of the publishing industry.
 Her work has appeared in such media as Book Business Magazine; Carol Stream Press; Chicago Book Review; Chicago Life; Chicago Literati; Collections & Credit Risk Magazine; Faith, Hope & Fiction; Midwest Book Review; Midwestern Gothic; and San Francisco Book Review.
 A popular speaker, she has appeared in front of audiences large and small for such organizations as Chicago Book Expo, Chicago Literary Hall of Fame, Chicago Women in Publishing, Chicago Writers Conference, Editorial Freelancers Association, Military History Fest, and University of Chicago.

-Kelli launched bibliobibuli professional editorial services in 2007, and she founded Chicago Publishing Network, a LinkedIn group with more than 1,800 members, in 2008.
-Kelli is publisher and founder of Chicago Book Review, which she launched in 2013.
+Kelli launched bibliobibuli professional editorial services in 2007, and she founded Chicago Publishing Network, a LinkedIn group with more than 2,000 members, in 2008.
+Kelli was publisher and founder of Chicago Book Review, which she launched in 2013.
 In addition, she served as Trustee and Vice President of the Glen Ellyn Public Library Board of Trustees from 2013–17, and she currently serves on the Board of Directors for Glen Ellyn Library Foundation.

 In 2016, Kelli was honored to earn the James Friend Memorial Award for Literary and Dramatic Criticism by Society of Midland Authors for her work on Chicago Book Review.